microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/informationprotectionlabel-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 > [!CAUTION]
-> The `Get informationProtectionLabel` API is deprecated and will stop returning data on August 30, 2022.
-Please use the new [sensitivityLabel API](./security-sensitivitylabel-get.md).
+> This API is deprecated and will stop returning data on January 1, 2023.
+Please use the new [sensitivity label API](./security-sensitivitylabel-get.md).

 Retrieve the properties and relationships of an [informationProtectionLabel](../resources/informationprotectionlabel.md) object.